Portage, Indiana

-Portage (/ˈpɔːrtᵻdʒ/ POR-tij) is a city in Portage Township, Porter County, in the U.S. state of Indiana, on the border with Lake County.
+Portage (/ˈpɔːrtᵻdʒ/ POR-tij) is a city in Portage and Westchester townships, Porter County, in the U.S. state of Indiana, on the border with Lake County.
 The population was 37,926 as of the 2020 census.
 It is the largest city in Porter County, and third largest in Northwest Indiana.

 History

 Pre-European settlement

 Prior to European settlement, Native Americans lived in Northwest Indiana.
 Mound Builders left a mound in the area now known as McCool, though the mound was destroyed in the early 1900s.
 Following the Mound Builders, the Wea tribe inhabited the area.
 The Wea were forced south by the Potawatomi.

 Early explorers and settlers

 Jacques Marquette, Louis Jolliet, Louis Hennepin or François Pétis de la Croix may have explored the area.
 Potawatomi chief, Leopold Pokagon, encouraged his tribe to sell tribal lands to European settlers.
 In 1812, Garyton became one of the first communities in Portage Township.

 Samuel Putnam Robbins was among the first settlers, coming from Hocking County, Ohio, and he settled near modern-day Robbins Road between McCool Road and Indiana Highway 149.
 In 1834, Joseph Wolf squatted on land currently near the modern-day community of South Haven and operated dairy and beef farms there.
 Other early settlers included Berret Door, Reuben Hurlburt, Wilford Parrott, the Spurloch brothers, William McCool, Benjamin James (and his son, Allen James), and William Holmes.
 Jacob Blake arrived in Portage in 1833.